walkerbagley/trivia_2_the_SQL/DEVLOG.md

 - [ ] Selected team should be highlighted on joinPage

 ### Bugs
-- [ ] decks page does not immediately load decks until you click on a button

 # Assigned

 ### Dagny
-- [ ] reroll questions.
-This could also be allowed during deck creation but doesn't have to be.

 ### Patrick
 - [ ] Add team scores to game page